TheRealEamonCS/Eamon-CS/README.md

 #### Prerequisites

-Eamon CS includes precompiled binaries for Linux, MacOS, and Windows that require the .NET 8 Runtime or SDK (for developers) installed on your system.
+Eamon CS includes precompiled binaries for Linux, macOS, and Windows that require the .NET 8 Runtime or SDK (for developers) installed on your system.
 Unfortunately, having the .NET installer in the Eamon CS distribution is not practical, but the QuickLaunch files auto-detect missing packages and tell you where to find them.
 There are instructions for obtaining and installing these [PREREQUISITES](https://TheRealEamonCS.github.io/pages/TechnicalPaper/TechnicalPaper.html#ECSTP2) in Technical Paper on the [Eamon CS website](https://TheRealEamonCS.github.io).

 Eamon CS Mobile currently runs on devices using Android 8.0 and newer.